Can I get access to my pension funds after retirement age?

 No – most pensions can be transferred any time as long as you have not yet purchased an annuity.
 But you may want to consider transferring during the 4-year tax exemption period for new migrants and returning New Zealanders if they have been away from NZ for more than 10 years.
 It may be tax advantageous to do so.
 The 3-year limit is the length of time that you can continue paying in to your UK pension scheme once you have left the UK without New Zealand tax implications.

 What do you charge for pension transfers?

 A stepped fee starting at 2.5% for transfers below £50,000 reducing down to 0.5% for transfers over £1,000,000 ( by negotiation if over £2,000,000) of the funds transferred is charged.
 This depends on the size of your pension fund.
 The fee is deducted automatically once the funds arrive in NZ.
 If your scheme is a Final Salary scheme with a transfer value over £30,000 then there is a requirement of a UK Financial Adviser to provide advice.
 I work with a UK Advisory firm specialising in this area and each report costs £1,595.00 which will be added to the above fee.

 What can I invest my pension funds in?

-Hamilton Hindin Greene (HHG) uses a ROPS scheme which allows access to thousands of investments, including cash, stocks and shares, managed funds, fixed interest investments, listed property trusts and UK investment trusts.
-HHG will work with you to design a portfolio of investments within your pension scheme that helps you to reach your goals but also to ensure that you are comfortable with the investments recommended.
+Hamilton Hindin Greene (HHG) uses a ROPS scheme which allows access to thousands of investments.
+This includes cash, stocks and shares, managed funds, fixed interest investments, listed property trusts and UK investment trusts.
+HHG will work with you to design a portfolio of investments within your pension scheme.
+They’ll help you to reach your goals but also to ensure that you are comfortable with the investments recommended.
 It is very similar to a Self-Invested Personal Pension (SIPP) that you would find in the UK.